-China to hold annual parliament session from May 22
+China to hold annual Parliament session from May 22

-China on Wednesday said it will hold its annual parliament session from May 22 which was earlier scheduled to be held from March 5 and got postponed for the first time due to the coronavirus outbreak, signaling that the pandemic which paralyzed the country for over three months is finally under control.
-The decision was made at a regular session of the National People's Congress' (NPC) Standing Committee, the country's top legislature, the state-run Xinhua news agency reported.
+China on Wednesday said it will hold its annual Parliament session in a "different" way from May 22 after it was postponed for the first time due to the coronavirus outbreak, signalling that the pandemic which paralysed the country for over three months is finally under control.
+The decision to hold the Parliament session from May 12 was made at a regular session of the National People's Congress' (NPC) Standing Committee, the country's top legislature.

-The third session of the 13th NPC, which was to be held from March 5, was postponed due to the coronavirus outbreak.
-It will now open in Beijing on May 22, it said.
-Also, the annual session of the national advisory body, the Chinese People's Political Consultative Conference (CPPCC) was expected to be held in Beijing on May 21.
+Also, the annual session of the national advisory body, the Chinese People's Political Consultative Conference (CPPCC) was expected to be held in Beijing on May 21, official media reported.
+Chinese Foreign Ministry Spokesman Geng Shuang during a media briefing said, "I think due to the pandemic the two sessions this year will be somewhat different from the past years" but declined to give details.

+State-run CGTN reported that "it has not been determined" that the lawmakers will come to Beijing or attend through video links.
+"It is not clear how long the two sessions will run which is normally for ten days," the report said.

 ALSO READ